 National firm Shoosmiths recently gave its Birmingham digs an “amazing” refurb, according to trainees here.
 The full service office – which is especially known for its real estate and mid-market corporate work – is one of the firm's largest and tends to take on around seven trainees each year.

 Funnily enough, it was Shoosmiths that first gave DWF the resources to move into the Birmingham market.
-Over the past ten years DWF has exploded from a two-office North Western firm to a 16-office national juggernaut.
+Over the past ten years DWF has exploded from a two-office North Western firm to a 20-office national juggernaut.
 It launched in Birmingham in 2011 with Shoosmiths' former head of asset finance.
-The firm's presence in the city ballooned in 2013 when it acquired struggling local firm Cobbetts out of administration, giving DWF a ready-made highly regarded full-service office in the city with strong corporate, real estate and finance teams.
+The firm's presence in the city ballooned in 2013 when it acquired struggling local firm Cobbetts, giving DWF a ready-made, highly regarded and full-service office in the city with strong corporate, real estate and finance teams.

 Trowers & Hamlins recently poached a three-partner commercial litigation trio from DWF as part of an ongoing attempt to boost its Birmingham-based disputes group.
 While it still doesn't pick up a Chambers UK ranking in this practice, it does secure a nod for its social housing work in the West Midlands.
 The firm combines its property, social housing and public sector work with a healthy dose of private wealth matters.
 The office welcomed its first batch of trainees in 2014.

 Birmingham is a major legal hub in the UK and offers lots of opportunities for aspiring lawyers.